 Creighton's first master's degree was awarded in 1893 and the first Ph.D. was conferred in 1971.
-Today, the Graduate School offers more than 35 master's degree programs, numerous doctoral programs and is a leader in interdisciplinary education with both on-campus and online programs.
+Today, the Graduate School offers more than 35 master's degree programs and numerous doctoral programs and is a leader in interdisciplinary education with both on-campus and online programs.
 More than half of Creighton graduate students are enrolled in online programs.

-In 2015, U.S. News & World Report ranked Creighton No. 11 in Best Online Graduate Education Programs (M.S. in Educational Leadership and M.S. in School Counseling and Preventive Mental Health) and No. 12 in Best Online Graduate Business Programs (Master of Investment Management and Financial Analysis and Master of Business Intelligence and Analytics).
+In 2016, U.S. News & World Report ranked Creighton No. 13 in Best Online Graduate Business Programs (Excludes MBA); No. 36 in Best Online Graduate Education Programs; No. 44 in Best Online MBA Programs; and No. 64 in Best Online Graduate Nursing Programs.
 The Doctoral Program in Interdisciplinary Leadership (Ed.D.) is the Graduate School's largest online program, this year drawing students from 45 states and 10 countries.

-The Graduate School is continually adding to its academic offerings with distinctive and innovative programs in a wide variety of fields including business, leadership, conflict resolution, education, school counseling, humanities, health care, public health, ministry, theology and science; creative writing (MFA), East-West studies, medical anthropology, public health, emergency medical services (EMS), and health and wellness coaching.
-Creighton also offers graduate certificates in many fields as well as dual degrees in business, law, medicine, international relations, negotiation/conflict resolution, information technology, health care ethics, leadership and more.
+The Graduate School is continually adding to its academic offerings with distinctive and innovative programs in a wide variety of fields including business, leadership, conflict resolution, education, school counseling, humanities, health care, public health, ministry, theology and science; creative writing (MFA), East-West studies, medical anthropology, public health, emergency medical services (EMS), finance (MFIN) and health and wellness coaching.
+Creighton also offers graduate certificates in many fields as well as dual degrees in business, law, medicine, international relations, negotiation/conflict resolution, business intelligence and analytics, health care ethics, leadership and more.